heutelbeck/sapl-policy-engine/sapl-documentation/6_3_Spring.md

 The mapping of `INDETERMINATE` and `NOT_APPLICABLE` to silent-drop is deliberate: streaming subscriptions should be resilient to transient policy gaps and broker errors.
 Operators who want hard fail-closed semantics on these set the combining algorithm's `defaultDecision` to `DENY` (so `NOT_APPLICABLE` collapses to `DENY`) or its `errorHandling` to `PROPAGATE` (so `INDETERMINATE` collapses to `DENY`) at the PDP level.
 The streaming PEP honours whatever decision the PDP produces.

 A subscription that has been silenced by a `SUSPEND` resumes the moment the PDP emits a `PERMIT` again.
-This is the use case the `suspend` verb in policies was designed for — see [Authorization Decisions](../2_3_AuthorizationDecisions/) for the policy-side semantics.
+This is the use case the `suspend` verb in policies was designed for.
+See [Authorization Decisions](../2_3_AuthorizationDecisions/) for the policy-side semantics.

 #### Three Flags